rmurray2/DRIP-vs-Manual/README.md

 The manualtest function also returns the number of transactions after the final value.

 To test portfolios with more than one stock enter the list positions separated by commas.
-For example, to back test compare a portfolio consisting of ED, DBD, DOV and PPG, enter:
+For example, to back test compare a portfolio consisting of ED, DBD, DOV and PPG:

     m,t = manualtest([4, 5, 6, 11, 13])
     d = driptest([4, 5, 6, 11, 13])